callgh0st/HireMe/README.md

-# ApplicantHub
+# HireMe

-**ApplicantHub** is a Solidity smart contract project developed to consolidate and manage job applicant information on blockchain.
-This project was created to apply the knowledge gained from Solidity Smart Contract Development course on Cyfrin.
+This project was created to apply the knowledge i gained from Solidity Smart Contract Development course on Cyfrin. **HireMe** is a Solidity smart contract project developed to consolidate and manage job applicant information on blockchain.

 ## Features